 This Piazza feels like Bologna’s bustling hub.
 The streets surrounding the Piazza Maggiore are full of fresh produce stores and delightful restaurants.
 Buildings that would stop you dead in your tracks anywhere else in the world and are given no special treatment here.
 Everywhere you look is another photo opportunity.

 This is also where Bologna Welcome is situated, you can pick up your tickets to the Two Towers or other attractions.

 The Piazza itself is always full of fun and is a lovely place to take a break.
 We enjoyed some Italian style tapas and a glass of wine whilst watching the world go by.

-One of Bolognas' nicknames is The Fat One and I completely understand why.
+One of Bolognas’ nicknames is The Fat One and I completely understand why.
 The focus is on fresh, local produce and everything we tasted was delicious!
 Obviously there’s the pasta, my daughters favourite meal is Spaghetti Bolognese, so she was in heaven.
-You don’t get it with spaggetti in Bologna – that’s a southern Italian pasta, it’s served with tagliatelli, apparently the correct pairing, who knew!
+You don’t get it with spaghetti in Bologna – that’s a southern Italian pasta.
+It’s served with tagliatelle, apparently the correct pairing, who knew!

 But don’t just restrict yourselves to pasta and pizza.
-There’s all the cured meats, smelly cheeses and delightful fish dishes.
+There’s all the cured meats, smelly cheeses and delightful fish dishes to get through.

 Try the The Lamborghini Museum where you can sit in some of the most exclusive cars in the world or the Enzo Ferrari museum in Modena (under an hours drive from Bologna) which has a virtual racetrack where you can safely try your hand racing against other visitors.